 Advent seeks new Rubix investor to fund Eriks takeover.
 (FS)

 Advent International is exploring a stake sale in Rubix Group, a European provider of maintenance and repair services for industrial companies, to help fund a takeover of smaller Dutch rival Eriks.

 Advent is seeking a private equity firm to help buy and co-own a merged Rubix-Eriks entity.
-SHV Holdings, a family-owned investment firm in the Netherlands, is currently preparing a sale of Eriks, Bloomberg
+SHV Holdings, a family-owned investment firm in the Netherlands, is currently preparing a sale of Eriks, Bloomberg reported.

 Xavier Niel's group discloses a stake in GAM.
 (FS)

 A group of investors, including French telecoms billionaire Xavier Niel, disclosed a 7.5% stake in Swiss asset manager GAM.
 The group comprises NewGAMe, controlled by Rock Investment, a subsidiary of Niel's personal holding company NJJ Holding, and Bruellan, a wealth management group.
 Together, they hold about 12m shares in GAM.

 This investment follows GAM's recent attempts to solidify its future, having twice delayed its annual earnings to engage in takeover discussions.

 Deutsche Bank seeks to win over Credit Suisse clients.

 Some customers who have been doing business with both firms may be seeking to diversify following the merger of the two Swiss banks, creating opportunities in areas including wealth management, corporate banking and investment banking.